bskinn/bskinn.github.io/_posts/2020-10-17-tweepy-Quickstart.md

 want to use with `tweepy`, navigate to this authorization URL.
 You should see an authorization confirmation page like the following:

-{% include img.html path="tweepy-quickstart/authorize-url.png" width="400px" clicknote="1" alt="View of Twitter access authorization page" %}
+{% include "img.html", path: "tweepy-quickstart/authorize-url.png", width: "400px", clicknote: "1", alt: "View of Twitter access authorization page" %}

 Click to authorize, and Twitter will supply a numerical PIN (redacted here):

-{% include img.html path="tweepy-quickstart/auth-pin.png" width="400px" clicknote="1" alt="View of Twitter authorization PIN page" %}
+{% include "img.html", path: "tweepy-quickstart/auth-pin.png", width: "400px", clicknote: "1", alt: "View of Twitter authorization PIN page" %}

 Return to Python and use that numeric PIN (passed as a **string**) to request the access tokens: